New York City Taxi and Limousine Commission: Structure

 The TLC Chair and Commissioner, presides over the agency's board of nine commissioners during regularly scheduled public Commission meetings.
 Eight of the commissioners are unsalaried and appointed by the Mayor, with the advice and consent of the City Council.
 Five of the commissioners—one seat for each borough—are recommended for appointment by a majority vote of the councilmembers within each borough.
 Commissioners serve a seven-year term.
 The agency's regulations are compiled in title 35 of the New York City Rules.

 The TLC chair, who is salaried, also heads the agency, which has a staff of about 600 employees.
 The agency's divisions and bureaus include Uniformed Services, Licensing, Legal, Policy, Public Affairs, Safety & Emissions, among others.
 The Uniformed Services Bureau has more than 200 inspectors.

 Operations

 As the regulator, the TLC establishes the larger public transportation policy that governs taxi and for-hire transportation services in New York City.
 The agency's responsibilities include protecting public safety and consumer rights, issuing and regulating licenses, setting and enforcing the fare rate in taxis, limiting taxi lease rates, and overseeing the sale of taxi medallions.

-The TLC licenses about 170,000 unique professional drivers in New York City.
+The TLC licenses about 170,000 professional drivers in New York City.
 It is common for TLC-licensed drivers to work for several companies, as well as in different industry segments.
 The agency also licenses more than 100,000 vehicles, as well as over 1,000 for-hire vehicle bases, according to its 2016 annual report.

 TLC Enforcement Division

-The Enforcement Division, part of the Uniformed Services Bureau (USB) is staffed by uniformed officers who are NYC Special Patrolmen (NYS Peace Officers).
+The Enforcement Division, part of the Uniformed Services Bureau (USB) is staffed by uniformed officers who are NYC Special Patrolmen.